-Stage Personnel involved Types of Issues Interventions / Sanctions Stage 1 - Student in breach class rules Stage 2 - Continue to breach class rules Stage 3 - student continues to be disruptive in class/ more serious breach of the Code of Behaviour Classroom teacher Lack of / No Homework Missing equipment Late to class Incorrect uniform Not completing /engaging in assigned work /activity Off task Distracting/disrupting others Leaving seat/sitting in unassigned seat Eating / chewing gum Device use Teacher gives verbal warning and supports the student encouraging them to return to task as directed.
+Stage Personnel involved Types of Issues Interventions / Sanctions Stage 1 - Student in breach class rules Stage 2 - Continue to breach class rules Stage 3 - student continues to be disruptive in class/ more serious breach of the Code of Behaviour Classroom teacher Lack of / No Homework Missing equipment Late to class Incorrect uniform Not completing /engaging in assigned work /activity Off task Distracting/disrupting others Leaving seat/sitting in unassigned seat Eating / chewing gum Device use Stage 1: Teacher gives verbal warning and supports the student encouraging them to return to task as directed.
 Stage 2: 2nd Verbal warning.
 Penalty sheets.
 Record incident on school management system.
 Removal of class privileges.
 A note may be sent on the school app advising parent/guardian check student behaviour on VSware.
 Moving students seating position.
 Restorative conversation with the student at end of class.
 Stage 3: Record incident on VSware.
 Penalty exercises assigned.
 Teacher led lunchtime detention (students will receive 24 hours' notice of detention and will only take place where there are two or more students involved).

-Stage 4 Class First Referral Receives a referral form from class teacher following repeated disruptive/challenging behaviour.
-Repeated misbehaviour, despite applying above interventions - a referral form will be completed by the subject teacher and passed on to the class tutor (Appendix 1) First Referral Restorative discussion with class tutor and student.
+Repeated misbehaviour, despite applying above interventions - a referral form will be completed by the subject teacher and passed on to the class tutor (Appendix 1) Stage 4 Class First Referral First Referral tutor Receives a referral form from class teacher following repeated disruptive/challenging behaviour.
+Restorative discussion with class tutor and student.
 Student and class tutor to fill in 1st referral record from which will cover methods of improving behaviour and commitment to improved behaviour (Appendix 2) this is then placed on students file in secretaries office.
-Referral to Pastoral Care where necessary Stage 5 Year head Second Referral • Repeated disruptive challenging behaviour, student receives a second referral • A more serious breach of the Code of Behaviour.
+Referral to Pastoral Care where necessary Stage 5 Year head Second Referral Second Referral Stage 3 Tear mead Repeated disruptive challenging behaviour, student receives a second referral A more serious breach of the Code of Behaviour.
 Restorative discussion with Year Head.
 Identify inappropriate behaviour and areas and methos for improvement.
 Student placed on lunchtime detention for a maximum of 1 week.
 Parents notified via letter and a copy will be uploaded on VsWare.
 Checking in with student.
 Referral to Pastoral Care where necessary.
 Stage 6 Year head Third Referral Where previous interventions have not worked, and the student receives a third referral.
-Third Referral Students placed on yellow report card (Appendix 3) for one week to monitor behaviour in class, Student is responsible to give the report card to class teacher at the beginning of each class.
+Third Referral • Students placed on yellow report card (Appendix 3) for one week to monitor behaviour in class,